RubenHalman/lightning-flow-scanner-action/README.md

         with:
             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```
+Also ensure the following:
+- Workflows have read and write permissions in the repository for all scopes.
+- Allow GitHub Actions to create and approve pull requests

 #### Automatically Runs On Pull Requests:
 This action will apply automatically on pull requests (PRs) to your repository.
 When a pull request is opened or updated, the action will scan Salesforce Flows in the PR's changed files and report any violations.